 Another thing to consider is whether or not the brake pads you’re purchasing have a warranty.
 Although many brake pads do, it’s not a requirement, so some simply may not.
 A warranty is ideal as it reassures the fact that you will always be protected no matter what happens to your brake pads.

 If you still have questions in relation to the type of brake pads you should purchase for your Silverado 2500HD, we’re here to answer them.
 Below, you can find some of the most widely asked questions and their answers.

 Unless you’re an expert, it can be hard to tell when you need to get new brake pads.
 However, there are some important signs to look out for when trying to figure out whether or not you need replacements.

-Another way to tell whether or not your brake pads need to replaced is checking their service limit.
+Another way to tell whether or not your brake pads need to be replaced is by checking their service limit.
 Normally, the limit is about 0.1 inches.
-However if you are unsure of what your service limit is, you can always check your owner’s manual.
+However, if you are unsure of what your service limit is, you can always check your owner’s manual.

 Once you have done that, you can jack up your car and make sure you’ve placed it on to a solid and stable structure.

 Next up, you are going to want to remove your old brake pads.
 You should be able to do this after removing the caliper assembly.
 Remove any old clips that are attached to the brake pads so you can replace them with brand new ones.

 After removing the brake pads, you can start replacing your brake pads.
 Be sure to add brake grease to the brake pads to make them easier to apply.
 This will also reduce the amount of noise your brakes make.
 Next up, you’ll want to apply the new brake pads into the exact same spot that the old ones were in.
 Once you have the new brake pads installed, you’ll also have to replace the brake caliper assembly.